liashchynskyi/neuronix/pre_trained/README.md

 # Pre-trained models

 The following models have been trained for classification of cytological and histological images.
-The following table contains model scores after **evaluation of the test data (15% of all data)**. ***Those percents are not about classification scores***.
+The following table contains model scores after **evaluation of the test data (15% of all data)**. ***Those scores are not about classification scores***.
 Classification scores start from 55% to 100%. **For a higher accuracy of the classification, choose a model with more training time and higher number of epochs.**

 ## File naming (for updated files)